martinrybak/futuristic/README.md

 The optional `onError` callback can be used to handle the error event by displaying an alert dialog or sending to a logging provider, for example.
 It can be used in place of or together with the `errorBuilder`.
 A `retry` function is provided as a parameter that can be called to "retry" the `Future`.
 Be careful not to call `retry` without user interaction to avoid creating an infinite loop.
 This callback will **not** be retriggered as a result of a widget rebuild.

 The optional `onData` callback can be used to handle a successful result by displaying an alert dialog or performing navigation. for example.
 This can be used in place of or together with the `dataBuilder`.
 This callback will **not** be retriggered as a result of a widget rebuild.

+The optional `onRetry` callback is called every time the `Future` is automatically retried, and can be used for logging purposes.
+The `error` parameter contains the error object, the `delay` parameter contains the `Duration` until the next try, and the `remaining` parameter contains the number of tries remaining.
+Can only be used if `autoRetry` is true.